In the Travel-Ban Case, Supreme Court Seems Ready to Let Trump Be Trump

 Since President Obama put her on the Supreme Court, Justice Elena Kagan has emerged as one of the leading questioners on the bench, dispensing with nonsense and equivocations with hypotheticals that cut right to the core.
 And on Wednesday, as she and her colleagues relished the opportunity to weigh the legality of Donald Trump’s third, and hopefully final, version of a travel ban targeting predominantly Muslim countries, she again illuminated the central issue in the long-simmering case: Is this president just like any other before him, with broad discretion to set immigration policy, no matter the incompetence and malevolence driving his actions?

 In any other presidency, the presumption of regularity — or the principle that courts shouldn’t second-guess the wisdom of a president’s carefully considered policy choices — would spell the end of any attempt to put a stop to an executive order anchored in firm statutory authority.
 But Trump is different.
 And to this day, the nation’s highest court has yet to say much of anything about what his abnormal presidency means vis-à-vis other administrations that are more or less average and stick to regular order.
+We’ve never had a candidate win the White House on an unconstitutional pledge to shut out every Muslim on the planet, on the basis of their faith alone, from entering the country.
+What’s a court to do when the promise becomes policy?

 To get to the bottom of that question, Kagan prompted Noel Francisco, the Trump administration’s solicitor general and top advocate before the Supreme Court, to imagine “a future time” in our nation’s history, when a passionate electorate, oblivious to the lessons of today, nonetheless will have chosen to send to the White House “a vehement anti-Semite,” bent on fulfilling his campaign promise that “no one should enter from Israel.”
 Call it a Jewish ban, if you will.
 And to make sure it passes judicial scrutiny, Kagan added, this future president’s administration will “dot all the Is and cross all the Ts” and abide by the established interagency protocols immigration law demands.
 What then?
 Would such a ban survive the Constitution’s bar on religious discrimination?